 Compact and flexible SBR plant capable of scaling to successfully treat a range of wastewater needs – municipal, commercial and industrial

-The Pure SBR is easily installed, easily operated and maintained and is odour free, which makes it ideal for new developments, country estates and commercial sites.
+The Pure SBR is easily installed, easily operated and maintained and is virtually odour free, which makes it ideal for new developments, country estates and commercial sites.
 It is also capable of growing as the development grows, with the reactors being installed in stages as and when they are required to treat additional flow.
 Furthermore, the Pure SBR still averages significantly lower energy consumption rates than alternative technologies, translating into further operating savings.

 Suitable for all biologically treatable wastewaters